AIM: An Adaptive and Iterative Mechanism for Differentially Private Synthetic Data: Experiments

 \paragraph*{\textbf{Mechanisms}}

 We compare against both workload-agnostic and workload-aware mechanisms in this section.
 The workload-agnostic mechanisms we consider are \privbayespgm, \mst, \privmrf.
 The workload-aware mechanisms we consider are \mwempgm, \rap, \gem, and \aim.
 We set the hyper-parameters of every mechanism to default values available in their open source implementations.
+While these default hyper-parameters may be suboptimal, we conducted sensitivity experiments in \cref{sec:sensitivity} to evaluate the impact of hyper-parameters on the performance of competing mechanisms, and found that the improvement in utility from optimizing hyper-parameters is outweighed by the cost to privacy needed to run an appropriate DP hyper-parameter selection mechanism.
 We also consider baseline mechanisms: \independent and \gaussian.
 The former measures all 1-way marginals using the Gaussian mechanism, and generates synthetic data using an independence assumption.
 The latter answers all queries in the workload using the Gaussian mechanism (using the optimal privacy budget allocation described in \cite{zhang2020privsyn}).
 Note that this mechanism \emph{does not} generate synthetic data, only query answers.

 \paragraph*{\textbf{Privacy Budgets}}

 We consider a wide range of privacy parameters, varying $\epsilon \in [0.01, 100.0]$ and setting $\delta = 10^{-9}$.
 The most practical regime is $\epsilon \in [0.1, 10.0]$, but mechanism behavior at the extremes can be enlightening so we include them as well.